YosysHQ/sby/docs/source/install.rst

 Installation guide
 ==================

-This document will guide you through the process of installing SymbiYosys.
+This document will guide you through the process of installing sby.

 CAD suite(s)
 ************

-SymbiYosys (sby) is part of the `Tabby CAD Suite
+Sby (SymbiYosys) is part of the `Tabby CAD Suite
 <https://www.yosyshq.com/tabby-cad-datasheet>`_ and the `OSS CAD Suite
 <https://github.com/YosysHQ/oss-cad-suite-build>`_!
 The easiest way to use sby
 is to install the binary software suite, which contains all required